Key points at a glance

 - The incentive exists to help reduce the financial burden of taking on risk to conduct R&D work

-- Businesses in the software sector can use Nifty Forms, backed by PwC, ensure your claim is compliant
+- Businesses in the software sector can use Nifty Grants, backed by PwC, ensure your claim is compliant

 Startups and established businesses within the software industry understand the importance of innovation — it’s what sets you apart from the competition and keeps your business moving forward.